survivejs/webpack-book/manuscript/techniques/04_testing.md

 }
 ```

-Make sure to set Babel environment so it picks up the plugin:
+Make sure to set Babel environment, so it picks up the plugin:

 **karma.conf.js**